 - Planning, execution and control of tangible improvement measures

-In order to define achievable environmental goals, knowledge about the current environmental performance should be available as a first step.
+To define achievable environmental goals, knowledge about current environmental performance is a necessary first step.
 The relevant environmental aspects must be made measurable.
-Especially for the quantification of environmental performance and a life cycle approach, numerous data, figures and facts have to be evaluated.
+Especially for the quantification of environmental performance and a life cycle approach, organizations must evaluate numerous data points, figures, and facts.

-In order to make the strategy for achieving the targets verifiable, specific environmental indicators must be derived.
+To make the strategy for achieving targets verifiable, organizations must derive specific environmental indicators.
 In the EMAS environmental management system, for example, these are divided into six key areas:

 - Energy efficiency